Jamie12341324/monster-records/README.md

 ![working header position](assets/images/images-for-readme/error8.PNG)
 ---
 # problem 9
-When I first made the table for age and height the columns were to close together so I tested a style with extra width in the end I made a class called table-1 with set the width to 150 solving the isssue so that the is enough distence between the columns so that you can read the text
+When I first made the table for age and height the columns were too close together so I tested a style with extra width.
+In the end I made a class called table-1 and set the width to 150 solving the isssue so that there is enough distence between the columns so that you can read the text
 ---
 ![table styling](assets/images/images-for-readme/error9.PNG)
 ---